jensenw1/RETQA/README.md

 ![Pipeline](https://github.com/jensenw1/RETQA/blob/main/figures/pipeline.png)

 ### The repository includes:

-1.The RETQA dataset in JSON format
+* [X] The RETQA dataset in JSON format

-2.The source code for the SLUTQA framework
+* [ ] The source code for the SLUTQA framework

-3.Pre-trained SLUTQA model checkpoints
+* [ ] Pre-trained SLUTQA model checkpoints

-4.Detailed instructions for dataset usage and model training/evaluation
+* [ ] Detailed instructions for dataset usage and model training/evaluation

 This resource is intended to advance tabular question answering research in the real estate domain and address critical challenges in open-domain and long-table question-answering.
 We hope it will be a valuable contribution to the research community.